 Our goal is to develop products for treating disorders of the eye.
-The key elements of this strategy in the near term are to:
+The key elements of this strategy are to:

-- Development of Core Assets - Initiate clinical development of KIO-301 in a Phase 1b clinical study in patients with later stage Retinitis Pigmentosa. - Continue clinical development of KIO-101 for the treatment of the ocular manifestations of autoimmune diseases (e.g., rheumatoid arthritis).
-In the fourth quarter of 2021, we announced topline safety and tolerability data in our Phase 1b study ocular surface inflammation trial, which further supports our planned Phase 2 study for ocular manifestations of autoimmune diseases. - Complete Phase 2 clinical trial of KIO-201 for patients with PCEDs. - Initiate Phase 3b clinical trial for KIO-201 for patients with surgical wounds, including PRK surgery. - Expand Portfolio through Collaborations - Pursue strategic collaborations to further the Company's existing assets with respect to new indication potential and more detailed mechanism of action, which can result in new intellectual property.
+• Development of Core Assets

+• Initiate clinical development of KIO-301 in a Phase 1b clinical study in patients with later stage Retinitis Pigmentosa.

+- Continue clinical development of KIO-101 for the treatment of the ocular manifestations of autoimmune diseases (e.g., rheumatoid arthritis).
+In the fourth quarter of 2021, we announced topline safety and tolerability data in our Phase 1b study, which supports advancing KIO-101 to a Phase 2 study. - Confirm regulatory path for KIO-201 in patients undergoing PRK surgery with the FDA. - Expand Portfolio through Collaborations - Pursue strategic collaborations to further the Company's existing assets with respect to new indication potential and more detailed mechanism of action, which can result in new intellectual property.